 Welcome and Opening Keynote

-Susan specializes in operational excellence with a strong focus on asset management and reliability strategy, cost effective lean maintenance programs, and continuous improvement.
-She brings over 20 years of practical experience to drive asset management, operations and maintenance business improvement opportunities.
-Susan currently serves as a National President for the Plant Engineering Maintenance Association of Canada (PEMAC) and teaches for both the Maintenance Management Professional (MMP) certification and Certified Asset Management Professional (CAMP) programs.
+Author of "Root Cause Analysis Made Simple", Susan specializes in asset management and reliability strategy, cost effective lean maintenance programs and operational excellence.
+She brings over 25 years of practical experience to drive asset management, maintenance and operational business improvement opportunities.
+Susan currently serves as National President for PEMAC Asset Management Association of Canada, Chair of the World Partners in Asset Management (WPiAM), and teaches for both the Maintenance Management Professional (MMP) and Certified Asset Management Professional (CAMP) programs.

 Practical Solutions to Improve Maintenance Performance